geranwen/tennis_courts_toronto/README.md

 2. ~~Fix csv database to improve accuracy.~~
 3. Improved search feature that allows fuzzy matching with tolarence for skipped workds, and possibly return top 3 matches
 4. Implement filter by conditions (winter, lights, public/club, etc.)
-5. Overlay public transportation options & bike share stations :: not straight forward, which is why it will be given lower priority.
+5. Overlay public transportation options & bike share stations. (not straight forward, which is why it will be given lower priority)
 6. Show public vs private in different color-ed pins on map.

 ### Acknowledgement